Looking for a camping experience with a difference? We share these UNIQUE camping sites in the USA, to help you plan your trip.

 Conestoga Ranch, UT

 If you venture just outside Garden City, Utah, you’ll find the Conestoga Ranch Resort.
 This one is more on the glamping side rather than the camping side, but it is one to check out.
 Nestled right along Bear Lake’s breathtakingly blue waters, this resort encompasses 18 acres of beautiful nature.
 This is the perfect spot to set up a Tentsile tree tent and camp between the branches.
+For those looking at camping with children, Conestoga Ranch is a great place to start.

 Crater of Diamonds State Park, AR